 Many times I have recommended original equipment parts as a quality replacement.
 While this is still largely applicable, there are times when the original design is inferior.
 Fortunately, sometimes the aftermarket comes to the rescue.
 The General Motors New Process transfer case is just such an incident.

 The actual cause is a broken clip that allows the steel pump to rub a hole in the aluminum case.
 Once the case is punctured, the lubricant runs out.
 Often this goes without notice as the oil is blown around under the vehicle.
-The first symptom is often a burned up transfer case.
+The first symptom is often a burned up transfer case, and a hefty repair.

 GM sells a rebuilt case for close to two-thousand dollars and it is put together much the same as the original.
 Fortunately there is a much better alternative.
 AGCO can solve the problem, often at a price lower than the GM alternative.
 Our transmission repair shop repairs four-wheel drive transfer cases with AGCO quality.